queryluke/masseffect-5e-data/text/en/traits/tentacles.md

 ---
 name: Tentacles
 ---
-You have six tentacles instead of arms that can grip tightly but can't lift anything heavier than a few kilograms, meaning you can only wield weapons with the _light_ property.
+You have six tentacles instead of arms that can grip tightly but can't lift anything heavier than a few kilograms.
+You can only wield weapons with the light property.

 In addition, your tentacles are natural weapons, which you can use to make unarmed strikes.
-If you hit with them, you deal bludgeoning damage equal to 1d6 + your Strength modifier, instead of the bludgeoning damage normal for an unarmed strike.
-Immediately after hitting a target with your tentacle attack, you can attempt to grapple the target as a bonus action.

-If a creature is grappled by one of your tentacles, you may use your action to secrete a toxin into the creature.
+When you attack with multiple tentacles simultaneously, gain a +1 bonus to the attack roll for each additional tentacle used.

-It must succeed a Constitution saving throw or becomes <me-condition id="poisoned"/> for 1 hour.
-The DC of this saving throw is equal to 11 + your proficiency bonus.
+When you hit with your tentacles, you deal 1d8 poison damage and the target must succeed on a Constitution saving throw or become poisoned for one minute.
+The DC of this saving throw is equal to 10 + your proficiency bonus + the number of tentacles used on this attack.